epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-02-herbstlustwm-tag-status-bash.markdown

 I do not implement statusbar in multi monitor since I only have my notebook.
 But I'll pass the argument anyway for learning purpose.

-The original herbstluftwm example handle this in oneliner fashion.
+The original herbstluftwm example, handle this in oneliner fashion.

 {% highlight bash %}
 monitor=${1:-0}